-WHAT - A six-week residential program
+WHAT - A six-week virtual program experience

 WHEN - Mid-May through late June

 WHO - For college juniors, seniors, and recent college graduates

 WHY - To prepare students from disadvantaged and underrepresented backgrounds to be successful applicants for dental school

 COST - The program is free to all participants

 Profile For Success full description

 The purpose of Profile for Success (PFS) is to assist junior and senior level college students and recent graduates through the admissions process for dental school.
 Program participants will also have an opportunity to increase their knowledge of career opportunities within dentistry.